lyanneagger/Election_Analysis/README.md

 ### Purpose

-This analysis uses Python to determine candidate votes in total and per county, then prints the results to a single text file for ease of use and reading.
+This analysis uses Python to audit election results.
+It will determine candidate votes, both in total and broken up by county.
+The same script will then print the results to the command line and to a single text file for ease of use and reading.

 ## Election-Audit Results